Cecilia Krieger: At the University of Toronto

-While pursuing her Ph.D, Krieger was appointed as an instructor in 1928 and promoted to lecturer in 1930 when she completed her Ph.D.

-Krieger continued working at the rank of lecturer until she was promoted to assistant professor at the University of Toronto in 1942.
+During her PhD programme, Krieger was appointed as an instructor (1928), until she completed the PhD when she was promoted a lecturer (1930).
+She continued as a lecturer until 1942 when she was promoted a assistant professor teaching in the departments of engineering and mathematics.
+Marriage would follow in 1953 Dr. Zygmund Dunaij.

-She taught in both the department of engineering and the department of mathematics.

-Krieger married Dr. Zygmund Dunaij in 1953.

 Retirement

-Krieger continued at the rank of assistant professor until her retirement in 1962.

-However, she continued teaching after her retirement: for five years at the University of Toronto, leaving in 1968 upon the death of her husband and for six more years at Upper Canada College, a private school in Toronto, until her own death in 1974.
+Krieger retired as an assistant professor in 1962 but she continued teaching there for another five years, leaving in 1968 upon the death of her husband.
+She then taught for six years at Upper Canada College, a private school in Toronto, until her own death in 1974.

 Publications

 In 1934, Krieger published an English translation of Sierpinski's book Introduction to General Topology.
 She also translated General Topology by Sierpinski in 1952, adding a 30-page appendix on infinite cardinals and ordinals.

 Recognition

 Krieger was a strong supporter of women in mathematics.
 In honour of the contributions of Krieger and Evelyn Nelson, the Canadian Mathematical Society created the Krieger–Nelson Prize in 1995.
 It is awarded to an outstanding woman in mathematics.